signalarun/documentation-techniques/README.md

     ```
     markdown build
     ```
     This generates a site folder with all documentation.
-Serve it from your server root
+Serve it from your server root.
   - [Tutorial](https://www.youtube.com/watch?v=aXxt9OZNhnU)